Judy Kibinge

-Before becoming a filmmaker, Kibinge worked in the advertising industry.
-In 1999 she left the advertising industry to pursue a filmmaking career and began directing commercial documentaries about Monsanto.
 Kibinge has been described as a trailblazer for other female Kenyan filmmakers by scholar Clara Giruzzi, to which she has stated that she is just one of the many women who are at the forefront of the rebirth of film in Kenya.
 She has directed both fiction and non-fiction and Kibinge has been commissioned to make various documentaries, specifically corporate documentaries.

+In 2023 Lindiwe Dovey directed a documentary film, Out of the Box: The Screen Worlds of Judy Kibinge, to document the work and impact of Kibinge in the film industry.